Sheffield 40s Walking Group

 Do I have to be in my 40s?

 No!
-Although we are technically a "40+" group, you can show up whatever age you are.
+Although we are technically a "40+" group, you can show up as long as you are 18 or over.
 As long as you have a younger frame of mind you should fit in.

 How do I book on to a weekend away?

 As well as running regular weekend walks we also organise weekends away to places such as the Lake District and the Yorkshire Dales.
 Accommodation can vary from basic bunkbarns to luxurious chalets and there will be a variety of walks on offer depending on walk leader availability.

 Our weekends tend to sell-out almost as soon as they hit the website so we offer first refusal to members of the Sheffield 40s group.
 Spare places are then offered to non Sheffield 40s members provided they are members of Ramblers.
 Please note that if you have recently joined us, or you have transferred your membership to us from another group, or there has been a lapse in your membership, your details can take a month or two to show on the records we receive from The Ramblers.

 When booking, please include your Ramblers membership number with your payment.
 Cheques should be made payable to "Sheffield 40's Walking Group" and members should write their name and Ramblers membership no's on the back of the cheque.
 You will be advised where to send your cheque once your provisional place is confirmed.
 Your place will only be guaranteed after full payment has been received.